Special Tribunal for Lebanon: Verdict

 On 18 August 2020, the Special Tribunal for Lebanon concluded that there was no evidence that the leadership of Hezbollah or Syria were involved in the assassination of Rafic Hariri.
 One of the four Hezbollah suspects, Salim Ayyash, was found guilty on the basis of conspiracy to commit a terrorist act, but he is unlikely to serve any prison time since Hezbollah has vowed never to hand over any suspects.
 However, three other defendants were acquitted due to insufficient evidence.

 In addition, the tribunal could not figure out who was the suicide bomber whose body parts were recovered from the scene, nor the people who facilitated the operation; however, they indicated that Hezbollah members were observing the target, based on data from mobile phones allegedly used by the plotters.

 On 11 December 2020, the Special Tribunal for Lebanon sentenced Salim Ayyash, to five concurrent terms of life in prison in absentia for his role in the assassination of Rafic Hariri.

 On 16 June 2022, Habib Merhi and Hussein Oneissi were also sentenced to life imprisonment in absentia, despite an appeal made earlier in March that year.

 Closure

 On December 31, 2023, the Special Tribunal for Lebanon (STL) officially ceased operations after 15 years, following a prolonged struggle with financial difficulties.
 These challenges, rooted in Lebanon's severe economic crisis, had plagued the tribunal since 2021.
 Despite UN Secretary-General António Guterres' appeals for international contributions to keep the tribunal running, funding shortfalls ultimately led to its closure.
 Established in 2009 to investigate the assassination of former Lebanese Prime Minister Rafik Hariri and other linked attacks, the STL concluded its mission without fully achieving its goals.

+Archives of the Special Tribunal for Lebanon

+The archives of the Special Tibunal for Lebanon are stored by the United Nations archives in New York.
+Digitised versions of the public records of the tribunal are part of the Stanford Virtual Tribunals.